 Both windows are equally low maintenance.
 Mold, mildew, moss, and dirt can be hosed off and then the frames cleaned by scrubbing with a sponge and warm water.

-Fiberglass gets the nod here, mostly because the fiberglass used in the window frames consists of about 60-percent recycled glass.
+Fiberglass gets the nod here, mostly because the fiberglass used in the window frames consists of up to 60-percent recycled glass.
 Vinyl windows are made from PVC plastic, a material that is difficult to recycle at the end of its life.

 Fiberglass windows provide more glass space than vinyl windows.
 Since vinyl is not as strong as fiberglass, more material is needed for the frames.
 This means that vinyl window frames are slightly thicker than fiberglass, impinging on valuable glass space.
 Fiberglass windows contain more glass space than vinyl—and more glass means more natural light.